mukeshpanchal27/enhanced-comment-validation/README.txt

 * <a href="https://wordpress.org/plugins/easy-maintenance-mode-by-wpkoder/" rel="friend" title="Easy Maintenance Mode">Easy Maintenance Mode</a> - Setup a Maintenance Mode for your website.

+* <a href="https://wordpress.org/plugins/landing-page-for-wc-categories-tags/" rel="friend" title="Landing page for WC Archive Pages">Landing page for WC Archive Pages</a> - allow you to add Rich text for your WooCommerce archive( Shop, Product Category, Product Tags ) pages.

 == Installation ==

 1. Install Enhanced Comment Validation by uploading the `enhanced-comment-validation` directory to the `/wp-content/plugins/` directory.